justjake/quickjs-emscripten/doc/@jitl/quickjs-ng-wasmfile-debug-sync/README.md

 ## Library: quickjs-ng

-[quickjs-ng](https://github.com/quickjs-ng/quickjs) is a newer fork of quickjs with more language features.
+[quickjs-ng/quickjs](https://github.com/quickjs-ng/quickjs) is a newer fork of quickjs under active community development.
+It implements more EcmaScript features, and drop some non-standard QuickJS only features like BigFloat.
+May become the default library in a future version of quickjs-emscripten.

 ## Release mode: debug